-What started in the late '90s as a challenge to an old Vietnam war pilot to drop the solo sky warrior at the edge of a storm, morphed into the wildest, craziest adventure MacCormac could ever imagine.
+What started in the late ’90s as a challenge to an old Vietnam war pilot to drop the solo sky warrior into the edge of a storm morphed into the wildest, craziest adventure MacCormac could ever imagine.
 For two decades, his career has evolved from X Games to Hollywood stunts, to training the military and doing innovative projects with the Red Bull Air Force.
 But it took 25 years before the chance to skysurf a storm presented itself again.
-"By definition, an incredible and unique experience is incredible and unique because it’s a rare opportunity," MacCormac says.
+“By definition, an incredible and unique experience is incredible and unique because it’s a rare opportunity,” MacCormac says.

 While reminiscing with other Red Bull Air Force athletes about his only storm-jumping experience as a teenage phenomenon, the idea to repeat it came to fruition.
-With a confidence built from 25-plus years of skysurfing experience, MacCormac launched himself into the project but found that catching a lightning storm was more difficult than he remembered.
+With a confidence built from 25+ years of skysurfing experience, MacCormac launched himself into the project but found that catching a lightning storm was more difficult than he remembered.

 “I’m not a lottery guy,” he says.
 “My dad is Irish and to him, the lotto is like a retirement plan.
 I’m not taking that risk.
 To me, in a reverse lotto fashion, I think getting hit by lightning is random.
 It is not as intense as your fear would have you believe.”